404Mate/Animal-Crossing-Music/README.md

 Use
 ------------
-· Expects "secrets.env" in root folder with a varible named "apikey" with your openweathermap api key.
+· Expects "secrets.env" in root folder with a varible named "apikey" containing your openweathermap api key.

 · requires requests, dotenv, and playsound (playsound==1.2.2 on windows for... reasons)